Start Your LLC Online With Nolo Today

 Cost to Reserve an LLC Name

-You need to choose a name to identify your LLC that isn't too similar to the name of an existing LLC on file with your Secretary of State.
+You need to choose a name to identify your LLC that isn't too similar to the name of an existing LLC on file with your secretary of state.
 In almost all states, you can reserve an LLC name you like for one or two months by a filing name reservation application.
-The cost can be as little as $10 or up to $50.
-Reserving an LLC name is purely optional.
-You don't have to reserve a name before you file your articles of organization.
+Typically, the cost can be as little as $10 or up to $50.

 Fictitious Business Name Application Fees